mrdiamonddirt/WeazelNewsCam/README.md

 press e when it is out to activate it backspace get out of the view finder

-/mic to get a microphone out and pit it away you can point to direct it
+/mic to get a microphone out and put it away you can point to direct it

+/bmic to toggle the Boom Mic

 Based off https://github.com/xander1998/saw by xlander1998
 with permission to publish